nobidev/cilium/Documentation/cmdref/cilium-agent.md

       --export-format-version string                                   Default to v1 format.
 Set to '' to use the legacy format (default "v1")
       --export-node-name string                                        Override the node_name field in exported flows --export-rate-limit int                                          Rate limit (per minute) for flow exports.
 Set to -1 to disable (default -1)
+      --ext-eps-policy-map-max uint32                                  Maximum number of entries in the external endpoints policy map (default 65536)
       --external-dns-proxy                                             Enable Cilium agent to use an external DNS proxy --external-envoy-proxy                                           whether the Envoy is deployed externally in form of a DaemonSet or not
       --fallback-routing-mode string                                   Enable fallback routing mode, used in case of mismatch between source and destination node (supported: tunnel)